-If we are unable to draw down on the equity line or choose not to do so, we intend to pursue our needed capital resources through equity and debt financings, corporate alliances, grants and collaborative research arrangements.
+If we are unable to draw down on our equity line or choose not to do so, we intend to pursue our needed capital resources through equity and debt financings, corporate alliances, grants and collaborative research arrangements.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operation--Liquidity and Capital Resources."
 We may fail to obtain the necessary capital resources from any such sources when needed or on terms acceptable to us.
 Our ability to complete any such arrangements successfully will depend upon market conditions and, more specifically, on continued progress in our research and development efforts.
-We are prohibited from entering into other stand-by equity based credit facilities during the term of the common stock purchase agreement.
+We are prohibited from entering into other stand-by equity based credit facilities during the term of the common stock purchase agreement that governs our equity line.